Bytedesk/bytedesk/README.md

 ## Terms of Use

+- **Allowed Uses**: Can be used for commercial purposes, but prohibited from resale without prior permission
 - **Prohibited Uses**: Strictly prohibited for use in illegal and non-compliant businesses including trojans, viruses, pornography, gambling, fraud, and other illegal activities
 - **Disclaimer**: This software does not guarantee any form of legal liability.
 Users are responsible for their own usage risks